Veedrac/Sublime-Extras/readme.md

 ![Autocomplete Unicode](http://i.imgur.com/BppUqdc.png)

-If you have Alt Gr on your keyboard, on linux you should be able to do Alt Gr+p to write "þ".
+If you have <kbd>Alt Gr</kbd> on your keyboard, on linux you should be able to do <kbd>Alt Gr+p</kbd> to write "þ".
 When a word starts with a non-ASCII character it will be autocompleted into Unicode, searching by name.
 That's what's happening here.

 ---